-Before each semester, the Action Lab application matching process creates 4 collaborative teams that will work together to research and offer solutions to a real-world problem.
-Teams begin with a problem or question posed by a community partner, and also include a faculty fellow and about 6 students (combined from Capital Community College and Trinity College), whose work will be supervised by the Action Lab Director.
+Before each semester, the Action Lab application matching process creates collaborative teams that will work together on research projects offered that semester.
+Teams begin with a question posed by a community partner, and also include a faculty fellow and about 5-7 students (combined from CT State Community College Capital and Trinity College).
 The Action Lab also welcomes other arrangements, such as two community organizations that pair up on a broader research question, with up to 8 students and one or more faculty fellows.
-Contact us if you have questions or need help with our application process.
+See current and past research projects, and contact us if you have questions or need help with our application process.

 - Hartford community partners are broadly defined to include neighborhood groups, non-profit organizations, government agencies, social entrepreneurs, and others focused on the city.
 Identify a problem or question that you’d like a research team to help answer, which will improve Hartford or its role in the metropolitan region.
-Must be available to meet with the team at least once a month (either Tues/Wed/Thur afternoon or Wed evenings) at our downtown campus.
-Submit a brief proposal on the Partners page by September 28.
+Must be available to meet with the team at least once a month (either Tue/Wed/Thu afternoon or Wed evenings) at our downtown campus.

 - Anyone may add your name and email to receive Action Lab updates.